This post may contain affiliate links. For more information, please see our affiliate policy.

 - In a food processor, pulse bread and saltines until finely ground, about 12 pulses.
 Transfer to shallow dish and season with salt and pepper (I like ¼ teaspoon salt and ⅛ teaspoon pepper).

-- Whisk eggs, mayonnaise, and salt and pepper together in third shallow dish (I like ¼ teaspoon salt and ⅛ teaspoon pepper).
-Arrange the shallow dishes in this order: Flour, egg and mayonnaise mixture, then crumbs.
+- In a third shallow dish, whisk eggs and mayonnaise together.
+Arrange the shallow dishes in this order: Flour, egg mixture, then crumbs.

-- Working with 1 cutlet a time, dredge cutlets in flour, dip in eggs mixture, then coat with crumbs, pressing gently to adhere.
+- Working with 1 cutlet a time, dredge cutlets in flour, dip in egg mixture, then coat with crumbs, pressing gently to adhere.
 Return cutlets to cutting board or plate and let dry for 5 minutes.

 - Heat ½ cup oil in 12-inch nonstick skillet over medium heat until shimmering.
 Working with 2 cutlets at a time, fry cutlets until deep golden brown and crisp, 2 to 3 minutes per side.

 - Transfer fried cutlets to wire rack on prepared baking sheet and keep warm in oven.
 Discard oil, wipe out skillet, and repeat with remaining ½ cup oil and remaining 2 cutlets.
-Serve on buns with lettuce, tomato, and extra mayonnaise.
+Serve on buns with lettuce, tomato, and mayonnaise.

 Nutrition